maxhoesel-ansible/ansible-collection-proxmox/roles/pve/README.md

 ##### `pve_install_ucode`
 - Whether to install the microcode packages for your appropriate CPU
-- This may not be required on fresh installs of PVE 8 and newer, as Debian 12 ships with this microcode by default
+- On PVE 7 and below, this will also enable the required `non-free` repository containing the ucode package
-- For Debian 11 and lower (PVE <= 7), this requires enabling the `non-free` repository
+- On PVE 8, this will activate the `non-free-firmware` component instead
-- For Debian 12 and up (PVE >=8), the `non-free-firmware` repository will be enabled instead, if not already present
+- On PVE 9 and above, this repository is already enabled, so only the CPU ucode package will be installed
 - Default: `false`

 ##### `pve_reboot_for_ucode`